breedx-splk/java-ws-stomp/README.md

 websocket instrumentation.
 In their use case, they are using the [STOMP](https://stomp.github.io/) protocol over the websocket with the [Spring project](https://spring.io/)'s websocket and messaging support.
-In this configuration, they are able to build a pub/sub framework.
+In this configuration, they are able to build a pub/sub messaging framework.

 The server exposes a websocket.
 The publisher connects to this websocket in order to send messages, and a subscriber connects to the same websocket